littleosbook/littleosbook/the_road_to_user_mode.md

 ### GRUB Modules

-GRUB can load arbitrary files into memory from the ISO image, and these files are usually referred to as modules.
+GRUB can load arbitrary files into memory from the ISO image, and these files are usually referred to as _modules_.
 To make GRUB load a module, edit the file `iso/boot/grub/menu.lst` and add the following line at the end of the file:

 ~~~